GSoutter/android_QperDiem/README.md

 * Display of an average rating for the day
 * A daily notification for a review
 * A periodic notification dependent on the selected context.
-* Method to sync data to a website
+* Method to sync data to a website while maintaining functionality offline.

 ## Use